lincolnChoy/Chat-Time-API/README.md

 # Chime-API
-Express server which hosts the API's for the Chime website
+~Express server which hosts the API's for the Chime website~
+## DEPRECATED